PostHog/posthog.com/contents/blog/product-market-fit-game.md

 Avoid relying on things like reminder emails or push notifications purely designed to get users to log back into your product.
 If it takes this sort of effort to retain users, your product probably isn't valuable to them.
 Focus _exclusively_ on building features that make your product more powerful or easier to use.

-Once you've got some usage, get qualitative and quantiative feedback.
+Once you've got some usage, get qualitative and quantitative feedback.
 Measure which features are being used the most, ask for feedback calls, and watch users using your product.
 There are plenty of good session replay tools... ours is [one of them](/session-replay)!

 If they're willing, ask them to perform tasks live in front of you, and ask them why they clicked certain things.
 You'll be shocked at how many ways people get confused – that's a _great_ problem to have if they're coming back.